redis/lettuce/docs/advanced-usage.md

 The result of the steaming methods is the count of keys/values/key-value pairs as `long` value.

-> [!NOTE]
+!!!
+NOTE
-> Don’t issue blocking calls (includes synchronous API calls to Lettuce)
-> from inside of callbacks such as the streaming API as this would block
-> the EventLoop.
-If you need to fetch data from Redis from inside a
-> `StreamingChannel` callback, please use the asynchronous API or use
-> the reactive API directly.
+    Don’t issue blocking calls (includes synchronous API calls to Lettuce) from inside of callbacks such as the streaming API as this would block the EventLoop.
+If you need to fetch data from Redis from inside a `StreamingChannel` callback, please use the asynchronous API or use the reactive API directly.

 ``` java
 Long count = redis.hgetall(new KeyValueStreamingChannel<String, String>()